Cyber Risk Scoring with QUBO: A Quantum and Hybrid Benchmark Study: Methods

 The initial risk of each node is visually represented in the topology by both the size of the circle (larger for higher risk) and its color (green to red gradient indicating increasing risk).
 This dual encoding provides an immediate visual sense of the starting conditions before any propagation effects are computed.

-Each node also carries a binary \textit{update status flag} ($f^{no\_update}$ - indicating whether it receives regular security updates) and an \textit{exposure attribute} ($f^{internet}$ -flagging systems exposed to internet).
-These attributes act as implicit multipliers or thresholds within the Hamiltonian components, as described in the subsection above.
+Each node also carries a binary \textit{update status flag} ($f^{no\_update}$ - indicating whether it receives regular security updates) and an \textit{exposure attribute} ($f^{internet}$ - flagging systems exposed to internet).
+These attributes act as implicit multipliers or thresholds within the Hamiltonian components, as described in Section~\ref{sec:ProblemFormulation}.
 They modulate both individual risk and propagation behavior in the optimization landscape.

 The graph structure is fully flexible: nodes can be added or removed, edge weights can be tuned to reflect different communication intensities, and new layers can be incorporated.
 Although our method supports general \( n \)-dimensional graph embeddings, we adopted a 2D layered layout here for visual clarity and simplicity of interpretation.
 This layout also facilitates qualitative validation of risk propagation patterns during early stages of model calibration.